 Students who identify with a Digital Communication pathway within InterArts can explore, among other areas, Digital Photography, Computer Graphics, Creative Technologies, and Documentary Film Making.
 A focus on Digital Communication offers to students a unique opportunity to engage with communities beyond Idyllwild Arts Academy and link their work to the outside world.
 Like all InterArtists, students who focus on a Digital Communication pathway will produce an original and innovative Senior show.

 1) Please tell us which Pathway you would like to follow: Fashion Design, Design, Storytelling, Performance Practice OR Digital Communication.

 2) Essay: Why InterArts?
 Please use these questions to structure your essay (3 paragraphs)

 - What attracts you to the InterArts Department?

 - Which Pathway would you like to follow and why?

 - Which Art forms do you find most interesting?

 - What experience do you have in those Art forms?

 - Explain your point of view as an artist, (Fashion Designer / Designer / Storyteller / Performer / Digital Communicator) along with your main artistic influences.

-- The InterArts Department, more than any other department, changes depending on the strengths and interests of its students: what do you think YOU would like to contribute to the department?
+- The InterArts Department grows and changes depending on the strengths and interests of its students: what do you think YOU would like to contribute to the department?

 3) Submit 5 – 10 examples of work in at least 2 different art forms.
-Please refer to guidelines in the other departments for help with this.
 This work should reflect your chosen pathway as much as possible.
 No matter what, you should always submit your best work.
 All work must be original.